dandavid3000/WirnetiFemtocell/README.md

 # WirnetiFemtocell
-Guide to install Wirnet iFemtocell to work with The Things Network
+Guide to install Wirnet iFemtocell to work with The Things Network.

 ### Wirnet iFemtocell Wik access
 Please contact support@kerlink.fr to open an account to access the wiki